vtonu/MathRelationship_2/README.md

 # MathRelationship_2

-A simple HTML, CSS, JS Project for my Math Class
+A simple HTML, CSS, JS Project for my final in Math class.
+Loading bar changing color.

  _Why did the frontend developer break up with their calculator?
 They said, "I can't handle relationships that don't have a smooth loading transition." - ChatGPT_